TaviF24/OOP_2-Restaurant/README.md

 - using ```const``` as much as possible
 - having an interactive menu

+>[!NOTE]
+>The project is not finished, the menu has to be done.
+Maybe I will continue it in the future.

 ## What I used
 - MacOS
 - CLion 2022.3.2